DEAP/deap/doc/tutorials/next_step.rst

 ----------

-The evaluation is the most personal part of an evolutionary algorithm, it is the only part of the library that you must write your-self.
+The evaluation is the most personal part of an evolutionary algorithm, it is the only part of the library that you must write yourself.
 A typical evaluation function takes one individual as argument and return its fitness as a :class:`tuple`.
 As shown in the in the :ref:`core` section, a fitness is a list of floating point values and has a property :attr:`~deap.base.Fitness.valid` to know if this individual shall be re-evaluated.
 The